 Remove common offenders from the kitchen

 Most people can name the foods they reach for when responding to stress.
-After identifying your stressors, the next step is to remove go-to foods, especially if they’re high in sugar, heavily processed, or high in fat.
+After identifying your stressors, the next step is to remove go-to foods, especially if they’re high in sugar, heavily processed, or high in trans or saturated fat.

-This involves eliminating the foods and snacks you reach for when stressed from your kitchen, your desk at work, or your car.
+This involves removing these foods and snacks from your kitchen, your desk at work, or your car.

 Replace stress-eating with other activities

 It’s not always possible to avoid food, though.
-When stress is high and food is nearby, you need to find other ways to take the edge off.
+When stress is high and food is nearby, it is helpful to find other ways to take the edge off.

 Here are some ideas to try: